 Investigative reporter Greg Palast, best known for uncovering the alleged fraud in Florida in the 2000 and 2004 presidential elections, followed the footprints of corporations such as BP and Exxon all over the world and uncovered the intricate connections between power, energy and resources.
 His new book, Vultures' Picnic, takes on corporate power in the energy industry.
-In this video, he talks to The Nation's John Nichols about his book and how investigative reporting is ...
+In this video, he talks to The Nation's John Nichols about his book and how investigative reporting is suppressed by ...
 Full Story

 December 13 The Florida Family Association opposes TLC's portrayal of Muslims, Newt Gingrich concocts a poverty-fighting plan and Lawrence Lessig wants to end Congressional corruption.
 View Here: "The Daily Show"

 OpEdNews Bold and Daring: The Way Progressive News Should Be Fifty-seven provocative articles that you will not find in the main stream media.
 Is the president in danger, can we save the spirit of Christmas, and more.
 You may not agree with the writers, we don't, but you will have food for thought.
 Read "A Dangerous Woman: Indefinite Detention at Carswell" to see what can happen.
 Think you are not a threat, read "10 Ridiculous Things that Make you a Terror Suspect."
-It these articles ...
+It these articles don't ...
 Full Story

 First U.S. President George Washington dies On this day in 1799, George Washington, the man described by fellow soldier and Virginian Henry Lee as "first in war, first in peace and first in the hearts of his countrymen" dies at his Mount Vernon estate in Virginia.
 Born in Westmoreland County, Virginia, the second son from the second marriage of a colonial plantation owner, Washington rose to eminence on his own merit.
-His first job at age 17 was as a surveyor in the Shenandoah ...
+His first job at age 17 was as a surveyor in the Shenandoah Valley.
+In ...
 Full Story